cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.11.2v0.1
 Access to Google Workspace applications by less secure apps that do not meet security standards for authentication SHALL be prevented.

-- _Rationale:_ You can block sign-in attempts from some apps or devices that are less secure.
-Apps that are less secure don't use modern security standards, such as OAuth.
-Using apps and devices that don't use modern security standards increases the risk of accounts being compromised.
-Blocking these apps and devices helps keep your users and data safe.
+- _Rationale:_ Antiquated authentication methods introduce additional risk into the workspace environment.
+Only allowing apps that use modern standards helps reduce the risk of credential compromise.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping